Pakistan warns "monster monsoon" season worsened by "climate catastrophe" could leave a third of the country underwater

 Much of this year's crops have been wiped out, he noted, and in a nation where so many people rely on agriculture as a means of providing for themselves and their families, "obviously, this will have an effect on the overall economic situation."

+"Since mid-June, the monsoons have destroyed 3,000 kilometers of road, 130 bridges and 495,000 homes.
+Sindh and Balochistan provinces have seen 784% and 500% more rains than average with even more monsoon rains anticipated in the coming weeks.
+With more than 4 million acres of crops damaged and almost 800,000 livestock killed, the IRC is anticipating a sharp increase in food insecurity and a severe impact on the economy," the aid organization said.

+Pakistani officials echoed that concern, and made it clear they would need help from anywhere they could get it.

-"I would expect not only the International Monetary Fund, but the international community and international agencies to truly grasp the level of devastation," said the foreign minister.
+"I would expect not only the International Monetary Fund, but the international community and international agencies to truly grasp the level of devastation," said the foreign minister, Bhutto-Zardari.

 The U.S. and U.K. governments have pledged around $1 million each in emergency relief, and the first foreign aid was starting to trickle into Pakistan on Monday on flights from Turkey and the UAE.